ardani/laravel-graphql-chart/readme.md

 ```
 composer install
 ```
-3. copy .env.example to .env
+3. copy .env.example to .env and don't forget change your setting of database
 4. install vue dependencies
 ```
 yarn